realgt/coachmattbooth/content/pages/as-privacy-policy.md

 Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.

-Account Surfer will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.
+CoachMattBooth.comwill take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.

 Disclosure Of Data

 Legal Requirements

-Account Surfer may disclose your Personal Data in the good faith belief that such action is necessary to:
+CoachMattBooth.com may disclose your Personal Data in the good faith belief that such action is necessary to:

 To comply with a legal obligation

-To protect and defend the rights or property of Account Surfer
+To protect and defend the rights or property of CoachMattBooth.com

 To prevent or investigate possible wrongdoing in connection with the Service